zhangwentao159357/CPJ-Agricultural-Diagnosis/GITHUB_PREPARATION_CHECKLIST.md

 **Reviewer 1**: "How does the model evaluate the accuracy of the 'generated description'?"
 - **Answer**: See PROMPTS_AND_EVALUATION.md Section 1
-- Complete caption evaluation prompt with 5-point scale
+- Complete caption evaluation prompt with 10-point scale (threshold: 8.0)
-- Examples showing 4.9/5.0 (good) vs 3.6/5.0 (needs refinement)
+- Examples showing high-quality (9.8/10.0) vs needs refinement (7.2/10.0)

 **Reviewer 2**: "More concrete description of judging criteria and prompt design"
 - **Answer**: See PROMPTS_AND_EVALUATION.md Sections 2-3
 - Complete judge prompts with few-shot examples
-- 5-dimensional scoring (each 0-1, total 0-5)
+- Answer evaluation: 5-dimensional scoring (each 0-1, total 0-5)
+- Caption evaluation: 10-point scale with detailed criteria
 - Human validation: 94.2% agreement

 ### Reproducibility: